hnb2/partner-slider/README.md

 but i had some fun making this plugin and i would love to have some feedback about it.
 Notably about the plugin architecture, i feel like it's not really consistent.

-Please refer to the wiki and do not hesitate to raise issues, fork or whatever you have in mind.
+Tested on Wordpress 3.5.1 with the theme twenty twelve Please refer to the wiki and do not hesitate to raise issues, fork or whatever you have in mind.

+This project uses :
+ - http://baijs.nl/tinycarousel/ : a jquery plugin to display images in a carousel
+ - ImageManipulator : a PHP class to manipulate images and create thumbnails

 TODO:
-CSS which fits the width automatically (use width % and use 3 divs to set horizontally prev partners next) option to display or not the next/prev arrows
+ - Set an option to display or not the next/previous arrows (perhaps using a json file to pass the options to the js file)